 Omega-3 enriched: These contain extra nutrients but it’s because of their feed.
 Just because an egg is Omega-3 enriched doesn’t make it more eco-friendly.

-A USDA organic label didn’t used to cover issues like cage-free or free-range environments, but new access to pasture laws mean that organic eggs do actually come from hens who are allowed to roam outside.
+In the past, the USDA organic label didn’t cover issues like cage-free or free-range environments, but newer access to pasture laws mean that organic eggs actually come from hens who are allowed to roam outside once in a while.
 Organic eggs also come from hens who are fed an entirely organic vegetarian diet.
 Hens cannot be given or exposed to antibiotics (unless there’s a disease or illness outbreak) and these hens aren’t exposed intentionally to pesticides or growth hormones.

 Egg washing – the USDA’s publication “Guidance for Shell Egg Cleaners and Sanitizers” says that compounds used to wash egg shells before selling may be potential food additives.
 That means the FDA regulates these washes.
 That said, the FDA has zero published regulations dealing with egg washes.
 What.
 A. Shock.
 With this in mind, no matter the egg, I’d consider washing eggs before eating them, but I don’t personally always wash eggs.
 More on egg washing below.